swamiswami03/NewFetch/README.md

 # NewFetch
 A Fast Linux Fetch For Arch Based System.
 Currently: Arch,Endeavouros and Manjaro

+# How to install